Protected Area Permit (PAP) Information and Application Process

 Documents can be sent by post (approximately $20 for a registered letter with return receipt from the US), or FedEx (approximately $70 from the US).

 PAPs can be issued for a term of up to one year.
-If you are unsure of your exact dates of travel to and from the Tibetan area, you can include a date of arrival and duration of stay that bracket your potential travel dates.
+If you are unsure of your exact dates of travel, you can include a date of arrival and duration of stay that bracket your potential travel dates.

 It takes about three months or more for the MHA to process the application and issue the PAP.
 Indian Embassies and Consulates abroad are unable to process the application.